carlmontanari/scrapli/README.md

          scrapli driver (built on the `NetworkDriver`) would be the `IOSXEDriver` -- to, as you may have guessed , interact with devices running Cisco's IOS-XE operating system.

+It should be noted that this is a bit of an oversimplification of the architecture of scrapli, but it is accurate .
+Scrapli has "base", "sync", and "async" versions of the core components.
+The "base" portion is made up fo mixin classes that get "mixed in" to the sync or async versions of the component.
+For example there is a `NetworkDriverBase` class that is "mixed in" to the `NetworkDriver` and `AsyncNetworkDriver` classes.
+The mixin provides consistent helper like functions (sync functions) that can be used by the two driver classes -- this
+    allows the sync/async components to have as little code as possible helping to keep the API consistent for both synchronous and asynchronous users.

 # Supported Platforms

 scrapli "core" drivers cover basically the [NAPALM](https://github.com/napalm-automation/napalm) platforms -- Cisco IOS-XE, IOS-XR, NX-OS, Arista EOS, and Juniper JunOS.
 These drivers provide an interface tailored to network device "screen-scraping" rather than just a generic SSH connection/channel.
+It is important to note that there is a synchronous and an asynchronous version of each of these drivers.
 Below are the core driver platforms and currently tested version.

 - Cisco IOS-XE (tested on: 16.04.01)